OussamaleZ/image-segmentation-factorizer/README.md

    2.2. **brats:** [The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2) (Download data of task1)

-In short, your `data` folder should be structured like this:
+Your `data` folder should be structured like this:

     data/
         isles/